Uberi/speech_recognition/README.rst

 The source code is available online at `GitHub <https://github.com/Uberi/speech_recognition>`__.

 This program is made available under the 3-clause BSD license.
-See ``LICENSE.txt`` for more information.
+See ``LICENSE.txt`` in the project's root directory for more information.